icflorescu/openshift-cartridge-nodejs/README.md

     rhc app create -t http://cartreflect-claytondev.rhcloud.com/github/icflorescu/openshift-cartridge-nodejs -a appname

 ...where `appname` is the name of your application.

-See output of `rhc app create --help` for more info.
+See output of `rhc app create --help` for information on additional options.

 ## Features